Take Our Quick Wildlife Quiz

 Answer these seven questions for World Wildlife Day to see what you know about wildlife.

 Wildlife and nature need your help—now more than ever!
-When you support WWF, you'll be a hero for nature.
-From endangered species to threatened ecosystems, you will protect the future of nature.
+When you support WWF, you'll be a hero for nature, from endangered species to threatened ecosystems.

-In honor of World Wildlife Day on March 3, please make your donation, big or small, to protect wildlife and their homes all around the world.
+Please make your donation, big or small, to protect wildlife and their habitats all around the world.